Observations in passports (accessible)

 - Other title request if the customer needs an observation about their professional titles

-If you need to review any observations held in the customer’s old passport to deal with a task (for example, if they are not recorded on Main Index), you must follow Dealing with customer documents guidance.
+If you need to review any observations held in the customer’s old passport to deal with a task (for example, if they are not recorded on passport records), you must follow DAP: how we handle customer documents guidance.

-You can add an observation in DAP in any order (as DAP will make sure they are printed on the passport in the correct order).
+You, the examiner, can add an observation in any order (as DAP will make sure they are printed on the passport in the correct order).

-If you need to add another observation, click Add new and follow steps 3 -7 again.
+If you need to add another observation, click Add new and follow steps 3 to 7 again.

 DAP will allow you to add observations of up to 21 lines of text.